Close

 A big part of a cardiac rehab program is exercise.
 Regular exercise will make your heart and coronary arteries healthier.
 It helps increase strength, lower blood pressure, relieve stress, and control your weight.

 Attention is also given to teaching patients about a heart-healthy lifestyle.
 Patients receive much encouragement from the staff and other patients to return to their previous level of functioning.
-We also offer an exercise program for spouses to increase the patient's compliance with the program.
 Typically patients come for six to twelve weeks, although some graduate from the program sooner.

 To learn more about Salina Regional's cardiac rehabilitation unit, call (785) 452-7588.